Bringing families engaging bilingual Arabic learning materials for every child

-Safaa Safiyyah is a home‑grown Singapore brand dedicated to making Arabic learning clearer and kinder for our community.
-At The Safaa Safiyyah Publication, we create Arabic books for kids with one simple intention: to make life a little easier for parents who want to support their children’s learning, especially those in local Madrasahs or preparing to enter madrasah.
-Many of us did not grow up with strong Arabic backgrounds, and we know how overwhelming it can feel.
-That’s why everything we make is designed to be clear, gentle, and genuinely helpful — something you can pick up and understand without stress.
+We are a home‑grown Singapore brand dedicated to making Arabic learning clearer and kinder for our community.
+We create Arabic books for your kids with one simple intention: to make life a little easier for you parents who want to support their children’s learning, especially those in local Madrasahs or preparing to enter madrasah.

 We also stay connected with our community online.
 Through our social platforms, we share small reminders, tips, and encouragement — the kind of support we all need when guiding our children through their Arabic journey.
 Safaa Safiyyah is simply here to walk with you, one step at a time, as you help your child grow in confidence and love for the language.